syseleven/grav-docs-metakube/pages/03.Tutorials/03.upgrade-a-cluster/default.en.md

 kubermatic-w9tk8cmw62-slh7v   Ready                      <none>    1m        v1.10.2
 ```

 Before you start draining old nodes, you should disable scheduling on all old nodes, to reduce rescheduling overhead.
-If you do otherwise,
-a pod could be rescheduled from A to B, and on drain of B to C, etc going through the whole \(old\) cluster.
+If you do otherwise, a pod could be rescheduled from A to B, and on drain of B to C, etc going through the whole (old) cluster.

 ### Drain one old worker node

-When all old nodes are disabled for scheduling, you can start to drain old nodes.
+When all old nodes are disabled for scheduling, you can start to drain these nodes.
 This means, all pods are evicted from the node.
-As daemonsets are scheduled on all available nodes, you must ignore them with `--ignore-daemonsets` and local storage must be deleted
+As daemonsets are scheduled on all available nodes, you must ignore them with `--ignore-daemonsets` and local storage must be deleted with `--delete-local-data`.
-with `--delete-local-data`.

 ```bash
 $ kubectl drain --delete-local-data --ignore-daemonsets kubermatic-w9tk8cmw62-22wgv